CYPRESS TRIMMING: USEFUL TIPS

 Shortening your cypress

-Trimming the height of a cypress will permanently affect its future growth behaviour.
-The top of the plant contains cells that responsible for top growth; if you cut the top of a cypress trunk and remove these cells in the process, the cypress will no longer grow taller, but will instead tend to grow outwards.
+Trimming the height of a cypress will permanently affect its future growth behavior.
+The top of the plant contains cells that are responsible for top growth; if you cut the top of a cypress trunk and remove these cells in the process, the cypress will no longer grow taller but will instead tend to grow outwards.

 Densely growing cypress trees in a row